shauninman/MinUI/skeleton/EXTRAS/README.txt

 Please note that Splore.pak and P8-NATIVE.pak don't/can't implement MinUI's uniform features like the in-game menu (including save states), faux sleep, and quicksave/auto-resume.

 ----------------------------------------
-Wi-Fi.pak (RGB30-only)
+Wi-Fi.pak (RGB30, RG35XXPlus, RG35XXH, RG28XX, RG35XXSP, RG40XXH, RG40XXV, and RGCubeXX only)

 Open "wifi.txt" in a plain text editor and enter your network name and password on two separate lines and save, eg.

   minui
   lessismore

-Copy "Wi-Fi.pak" to "/Tools/rgb30/" on your SD card.
+Copy "Wi-Fi.pak" to "/Tools/rgb30/", "/Tools/rg40xxcube/", or "/Tools/rg35xxplus/" on your SD card, depending on your device.
 The first time you open the pak (or any time you change the contents of "wifi.txt") it will update the network name and password then connect.
 Subsequent launches will toggle wi-fi on and off.
 Wi-fi will drain the battery so it's best to only enable it when you plan to use it and disable it when you're done.
 Your Wi-fi state persists across reboots.

 ----------------------------------------
 Remove Loading.pak (Miyoo A30-only)